just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 *  **Trello or BitBucket ref:**
     * Also include at least one of: references to issues in Trello, Commit IDs.
 Link to trello cards can be found in "Share and more..." after opening a card.
     * If you are working on a given client all day, or two clients, you can bill 5 to 15 minutes for time administering time entry or OKRs.
 Do not record that you are doing in this in the notes, or anything else that we know you're doing every day.

+### How to Handle Timesheet Corrections
+* We understand that mistakes can occur, and it's perfectly acceptable to make corrections on submitted timesheets.
+However, it is essential for employees to take responsibility for reporting their time accurately.
+The Company, in turn, is committed to paying based on the approved timesheet at the time of submission.
+* Please note that changes to timesheets after submission will not be automatically approved, as the original approved submission serves as the official record.
+However, we do acknowledge that there may be exceptions in certain cases.
+If you ever need to correct your timesheets, please make sure to inform Clark first.
+* Furthermore, if the company makes an error, rest assured that it will be promptly corrected based on the approved timesheet at the time of submission.
+Our aim is to ensure fair and accurate compensation for everyone.

 ### How to Enter Your Expenses